 Finally, a negotiated indirect cost rate agreement is prepared and mailed to you for signature and execution.

-To learn more about the strings attached to your Federal Grant Funding, click on the link to our learning center below.
+Click here to learn more about the strings attached to your Federal Grant Funding.